HII Christens Virginia-Class A - GuruFocus.com

+Massachusetts (SSN 798) ChristeningFrom left, PCU Massachusetts (SSN 798) commanding officer Cmdr.
+Mike Siedsma, Newport News Shipbuilding President Jennifer Boykin, and Under Secretary of the Navy Erik Raven look on as Ship’s Sponsor Sheryl Sandberg performs the traditional honor of breaking a bottle of American sparkling wine across the bow of Virginia-class submarine Massachusetts (SSN 798) during the christening ceremony held Saturday, May 6, 2023 at HII’s Newport News Shipbuilding division.
+(Photo by Lexi Whitehead/HII)

-NEWPORT NEWS, Va., May 06, 2023 (GLOBE NEWSWIRE) -- HII (: HII) today christened the Virginia-class submarine Massachusetts (SSN 798) at the company’s Newport News Shipbuilding division.
+NEWPORT NEWS, Va., May 06, 2023 (GLOBE NEWSWIRE) -- HII (NYSE: HII) today christened the Virginia-class submarine Massachusetts (SSN 798) at the company’s Newport News Shipbuilding division.

 “Shipbuilding is a noble calling, and you can see our pride in the craftsmanship before you,” NNS President Jennifer Boykin said.
 “When Massachusetts joins the fleet, she will be the latest in innovation and power, forging ahead in defense of our freedom, just like Paul Revere on his famous midnight ride.
 As SSN 798 supports the Navy’s critical missions around the world, she will carry with her the patriotism of her shipbuilders.”